It’s an all-too-familiar lament: I meant to get out more, be more adventurous. I don’t know what happened …

 You look back on the camping weekend that instead turned into a garage-cleaning weekend, the paddle trip that wasn’t because the water wasn’t just right.
 The hike that, as the day neared, you didn’t feel you were in shape for.

-And now, the year drawing to a close, you find yourself melancholy with regret.
+Now you find yourself melancholy with regret.
 You felt this way at the end of last year, now that you think about it.
 And perhaps the year before that as well.

 To be clear, no one gets out enough.
 Asked, “Getting out much?”
 I doubt anyone has ever replied, “Sure.
 More than enough, actually.”

-There’s not getting out enough and there’s not getting out anywhere near enough.
+There’s not getting out enough, and there’s not getting out anywhere near enough.
 Followed by a heavy sigh.

 The good news?